-Democratic presidential nominee Joe Biden’s statement this week that he would not ban fracking if elected president was met with silence from environmental groups opposing oil and natural gas as they are seemingly unwilling to undercut his campaign.
+Democratic presidential nominee Joe Biden’s recent statement declaring that he would not ban fracking if elected was met with silence from environmental groups opposing oil and natural gas.

 “With a clean energy strategy, there is a place for the energy workers right here in western Pennsylvania.
 I am not banning fracking.
 Let me say that again.
 I am not banning fracking.
 No matter how many times Donald Trump lies about me,” Biden said.

-But as the general election got underway, the door opened for potential reconciliation.
-The Sierra Club endorsed Biden despite the group’s opposition to fracking, while the Sunrise Movement said it would support Biden if he embraced their environmental agenda, as Western Wire reported earlier this year.
+The Sierra Club endorsed Biden despite its opposition to fracking, and the Sunrise Movement expressed willingness to support him if he embraced their environmental agenda, as reported by Western Wire earlier this year.

 Before that, Biden said “No more drilling on federal lands, no more drilling, including offshore, no ability for the oil industry to continue to drill, period, ends, number one. … No more — no new fracking,’ in a primary debate in March.

-Vice President Mike Pence responded to Biden’s latest claim on fracking by recalling his comments from the 2019 campaign event.
+Vice President Mike Pence responded to Biden’s recent assertion on fracking by recalling his comments from the 2019 campaign event.